 But it's a very impressive structure.
 Built in the 1920s to access timber in the far north.
 The bridge structure is incredible is size and spans a

 gorge that is well over 400 feet deep.
-At some point, the logging railroads that this bridge accessed were abandoned and so was the bridge.
+At some point, the logging railroads that this bridge accessed were abandoned and so was the

-drive over for anyone afraid of hieghts.
+intimidating to drive over for anyone afraid of hieghts.
 But standing on it as it shakes when a log truck passes really gives one pause.